-The residential units are organized around a series of internal courtyard ranging from a variety of garden courts and barbeque courts.
+The residential units in the existing Residences at Bella Terra (Subarea B.1) are organized around a series of internal courtyard ranging from a variety of garden courts and barbeque courts.
 Private in nature, these spaces encourage a neighborhood feel but remain connected to the project whole through a series of portals.
 Each neighborhood identity will be overlayed is overlaid with a relatively loose design character and theme.
 Each enclave will have has an outdoor room with a fountain, an art piece or a significant landscape element.
+In

 In addition, specialty paving such as stone cobbles and textured paving would increase a sense of neighborhood identity for residents.
 These enclaves would include outdoor seating for groups and individuals to nurture friendships and interaction between residents of the neighborhood.
 As an extension of each residents living environment, these spaces act as a community living room for social interaction or just reading a book.